 IBM Cloud Docs

-This tutorial shows how the Configuration Aggregator feature can be configured on an App Configuration instance at Enterprise account level to collect resource metadata from all the sub-accounts of the enterprise.
+In this tutorial, you learn how to set up the Configuration Aggregator in App Configuration at the enterprise account level to collect resource metadata from all child accounts in your enterprise.

 Before you begin